 Look left and right - put your hands on the occipital bone (bones sticking out the back of your head) and look right for 30-60sec or until you feel saliva in your mouth or need to take a breathe, then repeat on the left and continue to repeat 4 times.

 There is so much more we are finding out about this nerve and its role in hunger and satiety as well.
 Often in gastric sleeve procedures it is cut and this therefore means that this communication channel is blocked.
 The repercussions for mental health etc need to be explored in more detail as this nerve does so much more than people realise.
 Again i think this deserves an article all to itself.

 Fiber and your brain

-How does eating fiber help your gut and improve your brain health?
-Well i was talking about the vagus nerve and gut health earlier and you know what helps the gut?
+i was talking about the vagus nerve and gut health earlier and you know what helps the gut?
 Fibre!
-Especially Butyrate which is a short chain fatty acid that the cells in your colon loves!
+Especially Butyrate which is a short chain fatty acid that the cells in your colon love!
 It keeps things moving and helps it stay healthy and strong.

 Some foods like potato starch, chicory root, raw onion/garlic, green bananas and organic butter/ghee have butyrate or contain prebiotics that help your gut bacteria make it to feed cells.

 Butyrate is a histone deacetylase inhibitor - this is important to increase the interaction between your DNA and the histone it’s wrapped around.
 A decrease in acetylation increases neurodegenerative disease.
 Research is also linking positive benefits with butyrate in Parkinson’s, stroke patients, and dementia.

 Cells of the colon adapted and primarily use butyrate for energy production = more ATP!
 As the brain ages and if there is reduced glucose utilisation you increase your risk for memory problems and brain fog. (see above RE glucose and the brain) Research is looking at how butyrate is used as an alternative for more brain energy.